SneakerheadSean/NBA-Wiki/README.md

 https://ak-static.cms.nba.com/wp-content/uploads/headshots/nba/latest/260x190/1629630.png

 Note: The above link is to the NBA headshot of Ja Morant.
-Each player has a unique ID that can be used to display there picture.
+Each player has a unique ID that can be used to display their picture.

 ## Wireframes